-Recently this guy, Australia's opposition leader Peter Dutton has said that if he gets elected, he's going to ban anyone under 16 from using social media.
+Recently this guy, Australia's opposition leader Peter Dutton recently said if he gets elected, he'll ban anyone under sixteen from using social media.

-PETER DUTTON, AUSTRALIAN OPPOSITION LEADER: But this is one of those issues where we can try and help protect kids online.
+PETER DUTTON, AUSTRALIAN OPPOSITION LEADER: This is one of those issues where we can try and help kids online.